codeigniter4/docs-update/docs/installation/installing_composer.md

 The App Starter repo comes with a `builds` scripts to switch Composer sources between the current stable release and the latest development branch of the framework.
 Use this script for a developer who is willing to live with the latest unreleased changes, which may be unstable.

-The [development user guide](https://codeigniter4.github.io/CodeIgniter4/) is accessible online.
+The <a href="https://codeigniter4.github.io/CodeIgniter4/" target="_blank">development user guide</a> is accessible online.
 Note that this differs from the released user guide, and will pertain to the develop branch explicitly.

 #### Update for Latest Dev